Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 </details>

 ## 6. AnalyticNPKE-Insertion.py
 The code **AnalyticNPKE-Insertion** solves the system given in Eq.
 (13) and Eq.
-(14).
+(14) including all the past Codes, as well as a routine that integrates them.
 It is provided in the text files of the present repository.
+[!WARNING]
+> The AnalyticNPKE-Insertion.py code only can be used for cases with constant reactivities.
+For linear-time reactivities see the AnalyticNPKE-Ramp.py code.

 ### 6.1 Example of an application of the AnalayticNPKE-Insertion.py
 The **AnalyticNPKE-Insertion** code will be used to reproduce part of the data reported by Nahla (2010, p.
 1626).
 For such scenario the input parameters are the following:
 |Nuclear parameter | Value  ($\mathrm{s^{-1}}$)| Nuclear parameter | Value           |